A. C. Dixon

 Amzi Clarence Dixon (July 6, 1854 - June 14, 1925) was a Baptist pastor, Bible expositor, and evangelist who was popular during the late 19th and the early 20th centuries.
-With R.A.
-Torrey, he edited an influential series of essays, published as The Fundamentals (1910–15), which gave Christian fundamentalism its name.
+He was the first editor, followed by R. A. Torrey and Louis Meyer, of the influential series of essays published as The Fundamentals (1910–15) which gave Christian fundamentalism its name.